chris-krenz/opentrons_protocols/protocols/OT-Flex/Pierce_Gold_BCA_Assay/README.md

 ## Protocol Updates
 - Ver.
-11: Includes flexible input for v-bottom well or diamond-bottom wells.
+11: Includes flexible input for v-bottom well or diamond-bottom wells, accessible for users with different labwares.
 - Ver.
-10: Changed flow rate to be even slower for accurate pipetting, and added correct dead volume for working reagent.
+10: Changed flow rate to be even slower, and added correct dead volume for working reagent.
+Slower flow rate results in more accurate pipetting, and the correct dead volume reduces liquid waste.
 - Ver.
 9: Code is made to blow out, touch tip, and blow out again to account for viscousity of unknowns and standards to prevent droplets.
 - Ver.
-8: Code is optimized to dispense and aspirate slower for more accurate.
+8: Code is optimized to dispense and aspirate slower for more accurate pipetting.
 - Ver.
 7: Code is optimized to use small volume pipette arms and tips to minimize % error of the machine.
 - Ver.
 6: Code is optimized to use partial nozzle set up for the 8-channel pipette when there is not a full column to reduce WR and tip waste.
 - Ver.
 5: Code is made so pipette goes to the very bottom of the reservoir to reduce dead volume.